rtxsquad/archinstall/README.md

+## About

+- En Ru Ua

+This script is made for a simple ArchLinux installation.
+Script developer [JustJabka](https://github.com)

+## En guide
 1. Connect to wifi, if you have an Ethernet connection, skip this step
 2. Format and partition your disk
 3. Get **preinstall.sh**